Kelleys Island News

 The FIRE DEPT. expressed its appreciation to the Danbury Fire and Catawba Island Fire Depts. for their response to a call for mutual aid on the Long Point fire.
 Thanks also to the eight members and three probationary members of our Fire Dept. and the Island’s EMTs who were present and assisted.
-Seven probationary fire fighters have completed their classes and are ready for testing.
+Seven probationary fire fighters, who may know about services such as fire barrier consulting education, have completed their classes and are ready for testing.
 OPEN BURNING is on hold until fall.
 Ten people participated in the Emergency Medical Responder class this spring and await their certification.
 The EMS was unsuccessful in securing a grant for a new cardiac monitor.
 The old one will no longer be approved for patient use in February of 2022.

 News from Other Islands

 Middle Bass Island